Skip to Main Content

 A Dollar-Sign Restaurant With a Michelin Plate: What That Means in 2025

-The American dining establishment has spent the better part of two decades debating whether serious cooking can exist at serious scale below the $$$$ price tier.
-That debate has largely played out in coastal cities, where Le Bernardin in New York City, Lazy Bear in San Francisco, and Alinea in Chicago have defined what premium American cooking looks like at the leading of the market.
+Lunch is a restaurant in Sewanee, Tennessee, serving Farm-to-Table American Bakery Cafe cuisine at a single-dollar-sign price point.
+That debate has largely played out in coastal cities, where Le Bernardin in New York City, Lazy Bear in San Francisco, and have defined what premium American cooking looks like at the top of the market.
 The Michelin Plate designation, introduced to recognise restaurants serving food prepared with care and fresh ingredients without the ceremony or price architecture of starred dining, has quietly become one of the more interesting signals in that conversation.
 Earning it at a single-dollar-sign price point in Sewanee, Tennessee is not nothing.

 Lunch, at 24 University Ave, sits inside the University of the South's campus town on the Cumberland Plateau, roughly equidistant between Nashville and Chattanooga.
 The physical setting is a small-town American main street adjacent to a liberal arts institution, which creates a particular kind of dining culture: regulars are faculty, students, and the occasional visitor who has found their way to one of the more intellectually unusual corners of the American South.
 The restaurant's name is unpretentious to the point of being disarming, and that register is part of the point.